craftercms/docs/source/new-ia/by-role/system-admin/installation-and-configuration/configuration/deployer/templates-guide.rst

 - Clone the remote repository if needed
 - Pull the latest changes from the remote repository (discarding any local uncommitted or conflicting files)
 - Identify the changed files according to the Git repository history
-- Index all site content in the appropriate search engine, Elasticsearch
+- Index all project content in the appropriate search engine
 - Rebuild Crafter Engine's site context when there are changes in configuration files or Groovy scripts
 - Clear Crafter Engine's cache
-- Rebuild Crafter Engine's site GraphQL schema when there are changes in content-type definitions
+- Rebuild Crafter Engine's project GraphQL schema when there are changes in content-type definitions
 - Send email notifications if enabled

 **Parameters**